 How to Avoid the Worst Seats on a Plane

-Don’t use your airline or booking site’s seat map as your only resource when choosing where to sit.
+Once you’ve booked, don’t use your airline or booking site’s seat map as your only resource when choosing where to sit.
 SeatGuru’s detailed aircraft cabin plans flag seats with potential problems such as limited recline, proximity to galleys and/or lavatories, misaligned or missing windows, and reduced seat width.
 The site also highlights seats that are particularly desirable for one reason or another, such as extra legroom or storage space.
 As a bonus, you can read reviews and look at pictures from previous flyers who’ve had the seat you’re considering.

 Many airlines charge extra for the most in-demand seats (such as exit rows or seats with extra legroom), while others make you pay a fee for any seat selection at all.
 In these cases, the question becomes how much it’s worth to you to claim the seat you want.